UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Each fur hat costs an astounding $1,766.90.
 More than a million dollars’ worth of U.K. taxpayers’ money has been spent on these cruelly produced caps in the past seven years, even though they serve no military purpose.

-More than 95% of the U.K. public refuses to wear fur, but Secretary of State for Defence Ben Wallace is ignoring the will of the people by spending money on these unwanted ceremonial caps.
+More than 95% of the U.K. public refuses to wear fur, but Secretary of State for Defence Ben Wallace is ignoring the will of the people by condoning his department’s expenditure of money on these unwanted ceremonial caps.

 Take Action Now

-Instead of financially supporting the shameful slaughter of black bears for the Queen’s Guard’s ceremonial hats, the U.K. should be setting a compassionate example by switching to high-tech, luxurious faux fur.
+Instead of financially supporting the shameful slaughter of black bears for the King’s Guard’s ceremonial caps, the U.K. should be setting a compassionate example by switching to high-tech, luxurious faux fur.

-Please help make sure the prime minister knows that the secretary of state for defence is dragging his feet and wasting money and bears’ lives.
+Please help make sure the prime minister knows that Wallace is dragging his feet and wasting money and bears’ lives.
 Based on where you live, please take the quick steps below to help us make some noise for bears and spread the message!

 Those outside the U.K. can follow these steps:

-Please tweet at the prime minister and the MoD and comment on the MoD’s Instagram and Facebook.
+Please tweet at the prime minister and the MoD and comment on the MoD’s Instagram and Facebook pages.
 Struggling with writer’s block?
 Try something like this:

-Hey, @BorisJohnson, tell @DefenceHQ no more bear fur!
-No one’s taxes should fund bear slaughter.
+Hey, @RishiSunak, tell @DefenceHQ no more bear fur!
+No one’s taxes should support bear slaughter.
 Faux fur is the future. #MoDGoFurFree